 - have a reasonable chance of being ready for employment or an apprenticeship within six months of the Traineeship.

-Traineeships are intended to last between six weeks and six months.
+Traineeships are intended to last between six weeks and 12 months with the primary aim of employment outcomes.
 There is a high degree of flexibility in the way Traineeships have been designed to allow providers and employers to tailor Traineeships to the needs of individual Trainees and local employers.

 Gateway Qualifications will work with you so you can support your learners to help them boost their skills, confidence and ultimately find sustained employment, all through the delivery of high-quality training.